 - 38 (3) With the exception of the New Jersey Meadowlands - 39 Commission, the regional planning entities identified in subsection - 40 a. of this section shall adopt and promulgate, in accordance with the - 41 provisions of the "Administrative Procedure Act," P.L.1968, c.
 410 - 42 (C.52:14B-1 et seq.), all rules and regulations necessary or - 43 expedient for the prompt and effective carrying out of the - 44 provisions and purposes of this section.
-Within six months of the - 45 effective date of P.L., c.
-(C. ) (pending before the Legislature as this bill), each regional planning entity shall adopt - Legislature as this bill), each regional planning entity shall adopt regional housing plans identifying, among other things, to which municipalities obligations have been transferred and the purpose for 1 2 doing so.
+Within six months of the effective date of P.L. , c.
+(C.) (pending before the municipalities obligations have been transferred and the purpose for 1 2 doing so.
 The transfer of obligations to a municipality shall be at 3 the sole discretion of the regional planning entities subject to the 4 restrictions of this section.
 Except for municipalities located within 5 the jurisdiction of the New Jersey Meadowlands Commission, 6 municipalities located within the other regional planning entities 7 shall have another six-month period after the adoption of the 8 regional housing plans to file duly adopted and certified housing 9 elements and implementing ordinances with the department in 10 accordance with the standards governing such housing elements and 11 implementing ordinances set forth in section 23 of P.L., c.
-12 (C. ) (pending before the Legislature as this bill).
-13 (4) The coordination of affordable housing opportunities by 14 regional entities as identified in this section shall not include activities which would provide housing units to be located in those 15 16 municipalities that are eligible to receive aid under the "Special Municipal Aid Act," P.L.1987, c.75 (C.52:27D-118.24 et seq.), or 17 are coextensive with a "special needs district" pursuant to the 18 19 "Quality Education Act of 1990," P.L.1990, c.52 (C.18A:7D-1 et 20 al.), or at any time in the last 10 years has been qualified to receive 21 assistance under P.L.1978, c.14 (C.52:27D-178 et seq.) and that fall 22 within the jurisdiction of any of the regional entities specified in 23 subsection a. of this section.
-24 (cf: P.L.2008, c.46, s.18) 25 [121.]
-20. (New section) [To determine whether property 26 has access to sewer for purposes of determining whether the 27 property is developable land as defined in section 22 of P.L. , c.
-28 (C. ) (pending before the Legislature as this bill), any Any 29 party, including the property owner, municipality, or contract 30 purchaser, may apply , in such form and manner as shall be 31 established by the Commissioner of Environmental Protection, to 32 the Department of Environmental Protection for a review [or] 33 and determination of site specific or project specific amendments 34 35 or revisions to wastewater management plans and water quality management plans , when those plans are submitted to achieve 36 compliance with P.L. , c.
-(C. ) (pending before the 37 Legislature as this bill), and where at least 15% of the units are 38 39 qualified units.
-The Department of Environmental Protection shall review and act upon the amendments or revisions within 90 days of 40 41 receipt of a completed application for a determination and review.1 42 [ 22.]
-21. (New section) As used in P.L., c.
-(C. 43 (pending before the Legislature as this bill): 44
+12 (C.) (pending before the Legislature as this bill).
+13 (4) The coordination of affordable housing opportunities by 14 regional entities as identified in this section shall not include activities which would provide housing units to be located in those 15 16 municipalities that are eligible to receive aid under the "Special Municipal Aid Act," P.L.1987, c.75 (C.52:27D-118.24 et seq.), or 17 are coextensive with a "special needs district" pursuant to the 18 19 "Quality Education Act of 1990," P.L.1990, c.52 (C.18A:7D-1 et 20 al.), or at any time in the last 10 years has been qualified to receive 21 assistance under P.L.1978, c.14 (C.52:27D-178 et seq.) and that fall 22 within the jurisdiction of any of the regional entities specified in 23 subsection a. of this section2.
+24 (cf: P.L.2008, c.46, s.18) 25 2[121.]
+20.2 (New section) 2[To determine whether property 26 has access to sewer for purposes of determining whether the 27 property is developable land as defined in section 22 of P.L. , c.
+28 (C.) (pending before the Legislature as this bill), any Any 29 party, 2including the property owner, municipality, or contract 30 purchaser,2 may apply 2, in such form and manner as shall be 31 established by the Commissioner of Environmental Protection,2 to 32 the Department of Environmental Protection for a review 2[or] 33 and2 determination of site specific or project specific amendments 34 35 or revisions to wastewater management plans and water quality management plans 2, when those plans are submitted to achieve 36 compliance with P.L. , c.
+(C.) (pending before the 37 Legislature as this bill), and where at least 15% of the units are 38 39 qualified units.
+The Department of Environmental Protection shall review and act upon the amendments or revisions within 90 days of 40 41 receipt of a completed application for a determination and review2.1 42 2[122.]
+21.2 (New section) As used in P.L., c.
+(C. 43 44